-Clocking in at around $80, the Asrock B550M-HDV sits far more comfortably with the B550 as a value proposition than most.
+Clocking in at around $70, the Asrock B550M-HDV sits far more comfortably with the B550 as a value proposition than most.
 It doesn't try to hide that it's a budget board either, with its limited feature set and its absence of heat spreaders—this is a motherboard for anyone that needs the bare minimum, and we don't mean that in a bad way.
-If you want to build a Ryzen 3000 system on a tight budget, you could do a lot worse, basically.
+If you want to build a Ryzen system on a tight budget, you could do a lot worse.

-However, this isn't a motherboard for overclockers, but given how tricky it is to overclock the current generation of Zen 2 chips, that's not too much of a negative either.
+However, this isn't a motherboard for overclockers, but given how tricky it is to overclock Zen 2 and Zen 3 chips, that's not too much of a negative either.
 You get a solitary four-pin supplementary CPU power connector, and the VRMs are bare, too, while the power delivery is merely four-phase with just two fan headers are available.

-That single M.2 slot has you covered for speedy PCIe 4.0 storage, though, and the PCIe 4.0 x16 slot supports the next-generation of graphics cards as well as this generation.
+That single M.2 slot has you covered for speedy PCIe 4.0 storage, though, and the PCIe 4.0 x16 slot supports those graphics cards that are in such short supply.
 If you're looking to use your CPU's integrated graphics, then you have the choice of VGA, DVI, and HDMI outputs as well.
 It's a shame there are no USB 3.2 Type-C connectors present, and only having one M.2 is a bit limiting, but overall these seem like reasonable sacrifices to keep that price low.

 Best B550 motherboard FAQ

-The main difference between B550 and X570 chipsets is that AMD has replaced the PCIe Gen 4 interface used on the high-end boards—which connects the CPU socket to the platform controller hub (PCH) chip at the heart of the chipset—with a PCIe Gen 3 version for these second-string boards.
-The Ryzen 3000 CPUs can still offer PCIe 4.0 support itself, delivering 16 high-speed lanes for a GPU and a further four for lightning-fast SSDs, but means the B550 can't support secondary PCIe 4.0 SSDs or graphics cards.
+The Ryzen 3000 and 5000 CPUs can still offer PCIe 4.0 support itself, delivering 16 high-speed lanes for a GPU and a further four for lightning-fast SSDs, but it means the B550 can't support secondary PCIe 4.0 SSDs or graphics cards.

-And there are B550 motherboards, such as the Asus ROG and ASRock Taichi boards above, which offer the sort of power componentry to deliver overclocking performance too.
+And there are B550 motherboards, such as the Asus ROG and ASRock Taichi boards above, which offer the sort of power componentry to deliver overclocking performance.
 AMD has also confirmed that both B550 and X570 will support the next generation of Ryzen CPUs.

-Where they really differ, however, is in the extended feature set.
-While those two premium B550 boards do have an impressive feature list, the B550 chipset means that bandwidth-sensitive connections on the motherboard will be behind the top range of boards.
-That's thanks to the connection between the PCH on the chipset and the CPU using PCIe Gen3, as opposed to the complete Gen 4 solution across the X570s.
+Where they differ, however, is in the extended feature set.
+While those two premium B550 boards have an impressive feature list, the B550 chipset means that bandwidth-sensitive connections on the motherboard will be behind the top range of boards.
+That's thanks to the relationship between the PCH on the chipset and the CPU using PCIe Gen3, instead of the complete Gen 4 solution across the X570s.